yasbik/Chow-Town/README.md

-### CHOW TOWN
+# CHOW TOWN

-A food ordering interface group project.
+A food ordering website built which focuses heavily in UI/UX.
+It implements innovative ideas and design structures to ensure better handling and navigation for all sorts of users.

 View the project at www.joshuadueck.com/ordering-system/

-#### Contributors:
+## Contributors:
-- Joshua Dueck
+* Abu Yasin Sabik
-- Andy Kim
+* Joshua Dueck
-- Abu Yasin Sabik
+* Andy Kim
-- Melvin Philemon
+* Melvin Philemon
-- Yalun Lyu
+* Yalun Lyu